Namran-1/developing-data-products-week-4-assignment/ShinyApp_Presenter_Pitch.md

 5     76    8     1    1
 6     93   10     1    1
 ```
-The data set consists of 4 variables in total. **I will particularly examine how a chick's weight changes with age in days since birth (this is the Time column) and how this is affected by the diet a chick is fed**
+<font size="5">The data set consists of 4 variables in total. **I will particularly examine how a chick's weight changes with age in days since birth (this is the Time column) and how this is affected by the diet a chick is fed**
-My Shiny application will enable the user to get a prediction of chick weight for a given chick age where chick age can be configured by the user in the form of an interactive slider input.
+My Shiny application will enable the user to get a prediction of chick weight for a given chick age where chick age can be configured by the user in the form of an interactive slider input.</font>

 Shiny Application
 ========================================================
-URL for my shiny application is
+<font size="5">**URL for my shiny application is:**

 <https://namran.shinyapps.io/Week_4_Assignment_Shiny_App/>